Selma, Bloody Sunday, and How We’re Still Not Equal

 In Plessy v.
 Ferguson, the Supreme Court ruled, despite numerous Reconstruction Amendments, that black people were not human therefore not afforded the full protections of the Constitution.
 ‘Separate But Equal’ was a national doctrine, birthed in eugenics, that promised nothing but inequality.
 Voting Rights, despite being enshrined in the 15th and 19th Amendments, were not protected.

 Don’t let anyone fool you that the South was the only region guilty of codified racism.
 Democrats enacted racist Jim Crow laws throughout the majority of the states.
 Northern cities saw their share of racist demonstrations, riots and KKK activity.
-The terrorist wing of the Democrat party did everything it could do to spread fear.
+The terrorist group, founded by Democrats, did everything it could do to spread fear.
 They lynched blacks and whites to impose their violent campaign of voter intimidation.
-Poll taxes and literacy tests were enacted to prevent what the Constitution guaranteed.
+If violence wasn’t enough, Democrat politicians passed poll taxes and literacy tests to prevent what the Constitution guaranteed: the right to vote.

 On February 17, civil rights activist Jimmie Lee Jackson was killed for peacefully demonstrating for the right to vote.
 He was shot and mortally wounded by Alabama state trooper James Bonard Fowler.
 He died, days later, at nearby (and now shuttered) Good Samaritan Hospital.
 It took 40 years for Fowler to be indicted for Jackson’s murder.
 His death, however, set off a course of events that would change the nation.
 Courageous self-sacrifice has a way of doing that.